 Looking to fish nearby?

-Store your boat with us at On Solid Ground RV & Boat Storage at The Villages for a state-of-the-art storage facility to house your boat between fishing trips.
+Store your boat with us at On Solid Ground RV & Boat Storage near The Villages® community for a state-of-the-art storage facility to house your boat between fishing trips.

 Lightweight, preferably graphite or composite.
 8 to 12-pound class rods will work great in most cases.
 Cork handle.
 Fuji or equivalent guide with ceramic inserts for casting long distances with light rigging.